ahm4dd/Matrix-operations/README.md

 # Program

-> **The main purpose of this program is to apply all the Linear Algebra concepts we have learned in Tishk International University, Computer Engineering, 2nd grade so far.**
+> **The main purpose of this program is to apply all the Linear Algebra concepts we have learned at Tishk International University, Computer Engineering, 2nd grade so far.**

 ## Workflow